Frozen Dead Guy Days

 Fearful of what that would mean for her father’s frozen corpse, Aud pleaded her case to a local reporter, who then took it up with city hall.
 One might think that it would be against the law to keep “the whole or any part of the person, body or carcass of a human being or animal or other biological species which is not alive upon any property.”
 But since there actually was no law on the books to that effect, they created one.

-However, because of all the publicity that resulted around this case, they made an exception for Bredo, a grandfather clause.
+However, because of all the publicity that resulted around this case, they made an exception for Bredo.
+You might call it a grandfather clause.

 In 1995, a local Tuff Shed supplier teamed up with a local radio station and built Bredo a new final resting place, and a caretaker was contracted to keep him packed in dry ice.
 And being Nederland, Colorado, an annual festival has been celebrated in Bredo’s honor since 2002.